-Cross-border Wire Transfers of \$1,000 or More - Complete Payer and Payee Information
+Cross-border Wire Transfers - Complete Payer Information

-- 195.6 Except as permitted below, complete payer and payee information must accompany all wire transfers of \$1,000 or more where the beneficiary financial institution (i.e. the financial institution that receives a funds transfer on behalf of a payee) is located in a jurisdiction outside The Bahamas.
-Complete payer information includes the information set out in sub-paragraph 195.5(i) as well as the payer's address, or date and place of birth, or the payer's national identity number, or customer identification number.
-Complete payee information is as indicated in sub-paragraph 195.5(ii). - 195.7 The extent of the information supplied in each field of the payments message will be subject to the conventions of the messaging system used and is not prescribed in detail in the Wire Transfers Regulations.
-For example, where the wire transfer is debited from a joint account, while it is preferable to provide all of the joint account holders' information to the beneficiary institution, the originating financial institution may demonstrate that it has met its legal obligation to provide a payer's name where, dependent upon the size of the field, it provides the name of one or more account holders. - 195.8 Where the wire transfer is not debited to a bank account, the requirement for an account number must be substituted by a unique transaction identifier which permits the transfer to be traced back to the payer.
-The Wire Transfers Regulations define "unique transaction identifier" as "a combination of letters, numbers, or symbols, determined by a financial institution in accordance with protocols of the payment and settlement system, or messaging system, used to effect the transfer of funds, which permits traceability of the transaction to the payer and the payee". - 195.9_Only the address of a payer may be substituted with the payer's date and place of birth, or national identity number or customer identification number.
-A national identity number (such as an identity card number, birth certificate number, or passport number or, where the wire transfer originator is not a natural person, the incorporation number or business registration number) may be a number contained in an official document.
-A customer identification number may be an internal reference number that is created by the originating financial institution which identifies a payer, and which will continue throughout a business relationship.
+195.6 Except as permitted below, complete payer information must accompany all wire transfers of \$1,000 or more where the beneficiary financial institution (i.e. the financial institution that receives a funds transfer on behalf of a payee) is located in a jurisdiction outside The Bahamas.
+Complete payer information consists of the payer's:

+- (a) name; - (b) account number, or if no account exists, a unique identifier or transaction number; and - (c) address, or date and place of birth, or national identity number, or customer identification number. - 195.7 The extent of the information supplied in each field of the payments message will be subject to the conventions of the messaging system used and is not prescribed in detail in the Wire Transfers Regulations.
+For example, where the wire transfer is debited from a joint account, the originating financial institution may demonstrate that it has met its legal obligation to provide a payer's name where, dependent upon the size of the field, it provides the name of one or more account holders. - 195.8 Where the wire transfer is not debited to a bank account, the requirement for an account number must be substituted by a unique identifier or transaction number which permits the transfer to be traced back to the payer.
+The Wire Transfers Regulations define "unique identifier" as "a combination of letters, numbers, or symbols, determined by a financial institution in accordance with protocols of the payment and settlement system, or messaging system, used to effect the transfer of funds".
+Similarly the "Transaction number" should identify and link a particular payer to the wire transfer. - 195.9 Only the address of a payer may be substituted with the payer's date and place of birth, or national identity number or customer identification number.
+A national identity number may be used for payers resident in countries that issue such numbers.
+However, for payers resident in other countries, it must be remembered that other numbers such as a National Insurance or Social Security number, passport number or driver's licence number are not National Identity Numbers.
+A customer identification number may be an internal reference number that is created by the originating financial institution which identifies a payer, and which will continue throughout a business relationship, or may be a number contained in an official document such as National Insurance or Social Security number, passport number or driver's licence number. - 195.10 Payers should be provided with an opportunity to request substitute information for an address on transfers.
+It follows that in the event a beneficiary financial institution (i.e., a financial institution that receives funds on behalf of a payee) demands the payer's address, where one of the alternatives had initially been provided, the response to the enquiry should point that out.
+Only with the payer's consent or under judicial compulsion should the address be additionally provided.

-- 195.10 Payers should be provided with an opportunity to request substitute information for an address on transfers.
-It follows that in the event a beneficiary financial institution (i.e., a financial institution that receives funds on behalf of a payee) demands the payer2's address, where one of the alternatives had initially been provided, the response to the enquiry should point that out.
-Only with the payer2's consent or under judicial compulsion should the address be additionally provided. - 195.11 In order to ensure that the information required under the Wire Transfers Regulations is also processed in line with the Data Protection (Privacy of Personal Information) Act, 2003 ("the DPA"), originating financial institutions must have regard to the fair processing requirements of the DPA and ensure that its terms and conditions of business (or other communication) with each payer include reference to the information that may accompany wire transfers.
+195.11 In order to ensure that the information required under the Wire Transfers Regulations is also processed in line with the Data Protection (Privacy of Personal Information) Act, 2003 ("the DPA"), originating financial institutions must have regard to the fair processing requirements of the DPA and ensure that its terms and conditions of business (or other communication) with each payer include reference to the information that may accompany wire transfers.